asntech/intervene/docs/cite.rst

 Citation
 ========

-If you use Intervene in a paper, please cite:
+If you use plots or any results obtained from the Intervene tool, please cite:

-	- *Aziz Khan and Anthony Mathelier,* **Intervene: a tool for intersection and visualization of multiple genomic region sets**, 2017
+	- *Aziz Khan and Anthony Mathelier,* **Intervene: a tool for intersection and visualization of multiple gene or genomic region sets**, submitted, 2017.